After a major merger announcement, will more mall M&A come into focus?

-The share portion of Unibail’s bid implies an effective issuance level of around $277, in line with a spot NAV estimate of $279 per share, according to research by Green Street Advisors.
+The share portion of Unibail’s bid implies an effective issuance level in line with Green Street's spot NAV estimate.
 That translates to an implied net rental income yield just above 4 percent.
 So, this type of pricing puts pressure on Brookfield, and it sets a higher bar for other bidders for mall REITs, notes DJ Busch, managing director at Green Street.

 “I think it’s going to be more difficult,” Busch says.
 “I’m not sure the Westfield transaction spurs other activity because the price Unibail paid looked pretty fair.”

 In this environment, there are still plenty of malls that are well-desired assets, and they are tough to acquire.
 REITs own most of them (see sidebar), so the stars have to align for a deal to happen.
 Unibail’s bid was made possible in part by the higher valuation of its stock compared with its American peers, giving it a stronger “currency” in its shares.